In the Army (The Ren & Stimpy Show): Plot

-Ren and Stimpy have decided for reasons that are never explained to join the U.S. Army.
+Ren and Stimpy have decided, for reasons that are never explained, to join the U.S. Army.
 They stand no higher than the other to-be-soldiers' feet, and are tricked into being vaccinated and having haircuts (despite a warning at the eye chart).
 Despite this, they successfully join.

 The duo engage in military training under a Sergeant with nonsensical abilities, with Stimpy proving to be a competent soldier while Ren struggles to understand the Sergeant's commands; in one instance he misconstrued orders of multiple sit-ups to paying the Sergeant 20 dollars, resulting in the money to be destroyed and the duo sent to peel potatoes as punishment.
 Stimpy believes Ren to be more important as he was assigned to peel more potatoes compared to Stimpy's minuscule amount.

 The duo are ordered to withstand being in a room full of tear gas.
 They try to leave but are stopped by the Sergeant on top of a cannon.
 Stimpy, unable to withstand the gas, turns green and cries in pain while Ren stays unharmed by holding his breath.
 The Sergeant forces the duo to go back in the room, and they are punished again to peel watermelons.

 The duo are forced to hold big sacks of supplies while they walk through a muddy area.
 Ren, who is unable to hold the weight, collapses and convinces Stimpy to carry him and his supplies.
 He is punished by having to carry the Sergeant in addition to his supplies.

 After a long day, the duo finally get to their bunkers to sleep, and their feet are swollen and smelly from hard work.
 Ren tries to sleep, only to be waken up by sirens; tortured by his ordeal and sleep deprivation, he goes insane and chops up his bed.
 The duo are again punished by being sent to peel warheads.

 The next day, Ren fantasizes that the army intends to kill them both and try to kill them, only for the Sergeant to notify them that they had graduated and can officially go to war.
-They are happily sent to war at an unidentified country, descending in burning tanks while singing "The Star-Spangled Banner".
+They are happily sent to war at an unidentified country, descending in burning tanks while singing "America the Beautiful".